 Corra calls you to honor your place as a child of the Goddess, to rejoice in the beauty of physical life on Earth, to dive deep and then to surface and to accept the ever changing, transformative nature of life as you move through its cycles from birth to death to rebirth.

 Judith Shaw, a graduate of the San Francisco Art Institute, has been interested in myth, culture and mystical studies all her life.
 Not long after graduating from SFAI, while living in Greece, Judith began exploring the Goddess in her artwork.
 She continues to be inspired by the Goddess in all of Her manifestations.
 Originally from New Orleans, Judith now makes her home in New Mexico where she paints as much as time allows and sells real estate part-time.
-She is now in the editing stage of her deck of Celtic Goddess Cards, which should be released soon.
 Give yourself the gift of one of Judith’s prints or paintings, priced from $25 – $3000.